Self

 The Self

 We are captivated by movies and stories about people such as Anakin Skywalker, Frodo Baggins, and Harry Potter, but what do they all share?
-They are all tails of a Hero’s Journey.
+They are all tales of a Hero’s Journey.
 We, too, can look at our lives through that same lens.

 We have started on a quest that we call life.
 We face different obstacles and challenges along the way.
 It is a marathon, not a sprint, and we do not know if we are in the middle or near the end.
 Like training for a marathon, you have to train for life.
 We encounter many different people, some more enjoyable than others.
-We learn valuable skills and also fail at times, but we learn from those mistakes.
+We learn valuable skills and fail sometimes but learn from those mistakes.
 The difference between us and someone from Star Wars or Lord of the Rings is that we do this every day, and there is no script.
 We might not be saving the universe, but we are all doing our best and trying to save ourselves in the grand scheme of life.

 This website is set up to help you face the reality of your strengths and weaknesses without judging yourself.
 Accepting and being okay with our imperfections helps us let go of negative self-talk and focus more on our strengths.
 We do not always understand how thoughts lead to different emotions and how these can lead to helpful and unhelpful behaviors.
-But when we become aware of these connections, we can set our attention and intention to focus on positive things in ourselves, in others, and in the world.
-As in the Hero’s Journey, we encounter people and form connections along the way.
+But when we become aware of these connections, we can focus our attention and intention on positive things in ourselves, in others, and in the world.
+As in the Hero's Journey, we encounter people and form connections along the way.
 Those people can help or hurt us, but we get to choose who we listen to and how we respond.
 Our physical and emotional health stands in the balance.
 These are the challenges of life.
 Train well.
-“Know Thyself”.
+“Know” Thyself”.

-• Self Compassion: Letting go of the Need to be Perfect
+• Self-Compassion: Letting Go of the Need to Be Perfect

 • 10% Happier